UniMelbHumanRoboticsLab/CANOpenRobotController/doc/CustomApplication.md

 ### Events and transitions

 Events are used to trigger transitions from one state to another.
 They could be based on a sensor trigger, timer, internale state...
-Programmatically, CORC represents events as single method objects comprising as Boolean functions `virtual bool check()` which should return true when the transition(s) shoudl happen.
+Programmatically, CORC represents events as single method objects with a boolean method `virtual bool check()` which should return true when the transition(s) should happen.

 To create a new event:
 - Define a new event within your state machine class: `EventObject(AtoBevent_t) * AtoBevent;`